-Briviact is approved by the Food and Drug Administration (FDA) to treat partial-onset seizures in people 16 years and older who have epilepsy.
-Briviact is used as an adjunctive therapy along with another medication or medications.
-Briviact is also referred to by its drug name, Brivaracetam.
+Briviact is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures in people 16 years of age and older who have epilepsy.
+Briviact is used in combination with other medications.
+Briviact is also referred to by its drug name, brivaracetam.

-Briviact is an anticonvulsant, or drug that is used to control seizures.
-It is believed that Briviact works in cases of epilepsy by inhibiting nerve signals.
+Briviact is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+Briviact is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Prescribing information states that Briviact is taken orally twice daily.
-In situations where it is not possible to take Briviact orally, it can also be administered as an intravenous injection.
+Prescribing information states that Briviact is taken orally as a tablet or solution (liquid) twice daily.
+In situations where it is not possible to take Briviact orally, it can be administered as an intravenous injection.

-The FDA-approved label for Briviact lists common side effects including drowsiness, dizziness, fatigue, nausea, and vomiting.
+The FDA-approved label for Briviact lists common side effects including sleepiness, dizziness, fatigue, nausea, and vomiting.

-Rare but serious side effects listed for Briviact include suicidal behavior and ideation, psychotic reactions, bronchospasm, and angioedema.
+Rare but serious side effects listed for Briviact include suicidal thoughts and behavior, sedation, psychotic reactions, and severe allergic reactions.